Wood Heating Melbourne

 About Wood Heating

 When you start up the heater, air passes into the bottom of the pipe, heated by the fire on the other side of it.
-It goes up through the holes, cools down and then loses its heat.
+As it goes up through the holes, cools down and loses its heat.
 But because it is flowing through the pipe, some of its heat gets transferred to each turn of the spiral pipe.
-Thus, more heat flows through it than if it had remained still; making it even hotter.
-So, when the air gets to the top of the spiral, it loses its initial heat and cools down.
+Thus, more heat flows through it than if it had stayed still; making it even hotter.
+So when the air gets to the top of the spiral, it loses its initial heat and cools down.

-As a result, air flows out of the top hole much faster than the air coming in at floor level.
-This then creates a big temperature difference between floor level and top-level, that drives a powerful updraft through the firebox- enough to draw air from all over your house into your firebox to replace what you have drawn out to feed your fire.
+As a result, air flows out of the top hole much faster than the air coming in at floor level does.
+And this creates a big temperature difference between floor level and top-level that drives a powerful updraft through the firebox- enough to draw air from all over your house into your firebox to replace what you have drawn out to feed your fire.